ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 a guarantee that further requests will be served.

-A low RateLimit-Remaining field value is like a yellow traffic-light for either the number of requests issued in the time-window or the request throughput: the red light may arrive suddenly
+A low RateLimit-Remaining field value is like a yellow traffic-light for either the number of requests issued in the time window or the request throughput: the red light may arrive suddenly
 (see {{providing-ratelimit-fields}}).